NeoVintageous/NeoVintageous/README.md

 ### Highlighted Yank

-HighlightedYank is a plugin designed to highlight the yanked region in Sublime Text.
+Highlighted Yank is a plugin designed to highlight the yanked region in Sublime Text.

 When new text is yanked, the old highlighting is automatically deleted.
 This ensures that the highlighting remains relevant to the most recent yanked text.
 Similarly, when former lines are edited, the highlighting is cleared to prevent shifting the position of the highlighting.

 You can customize the highlighted yank duration and style using the following settings:

-- `highlightedyank_duration`: This setting allows you to configure the duration for which the yanked region will be highlighted.
+- `vintageous_highlighted_yank_duration`: This setting allows you to configure the duration for which the yanked region will be highlighted.
 You can set the duration according to your preferences.

-- `highlightedyank_style`: This setting allows you to customize the style of the highlighted yank region.
+- `vintageous_highlighted_yank_style`: This setting allows you to customize the style of the highlighted yank region.
 You can modify the background and foreground colors to suit your color scheme.

 #### Customize Highlighted Yank Colors